grok-rs/waitup/docs/ARCHITECTURE.md

 - **Deprecation Policy**: Gradual migration for breaking changes
 - **Migration Guides**: Documentation for version upgrades

-This architecture enables wait-for to be both simple for basic use cases and powerful for complex scenarios, while maintaining high performance and type safety throughout.
+This architecture enables waitup to be both simple for basic use cases and powerful for complex scenarios, while maintaining high performance and type safety throughout.